 File this under things you’ll only see in a small, tight-knit mountain town: The Grizzly Ridge Station still allows its regulars to keep a tab.
-There are about 240 Bozeman locals who are trusted enough to settle up at the end of each month, carrying an old-time bar tradition not seen much in modern times.
+There are many Bozeman locals who are trusted enough to settle up at the end of each month, carrying an old-time bar tradition not seen much in modern times.

 That’s just the first indication that Bridger Bowl’s lone independently owned bar is the local’s stop.
 There’s a mug club that sells out virtually instantly each year, allowing the ski patrollers and assorted ski bums a chance to have their own glass emblazoned with their name or call sign.